Can You Donate Blood if You Smoke?

 Can Smokers Donate Blood?

-An individual’s lifestyle choices including smoking do not disqualify him/her from donating blood.
-However, there are specific eligibility criteria like health condition, lifestyle and history of medication you must know before donating blood.
+Yes, smokers can donate blood.
+An individual’s lifestyle choices, including smoking, do not disqualify him/her from donating blood.
+However, there are specific eligibility criteria, such as health conditions, lifestyle, and medication history, that you must know before donating blood.

 What if You Inhale Cannabis?